eomielan/file-sync/README.md

 1. **Sender**: Access the "Sender" page in the React app, where you can specify the file, receiver hostname, port, and byte transfer limit.
 2. **Receiver**: Access the "Receiver" page to enter the port, desired filename, and file storage location, then start the receiver process.
+3. **Upload to S3**: Navigate to the "Upload" page, select a file, enter the bucket name and desired file name, then upload it to S3.
+4. **Download from S3**: Access the "Download" page to specify the bucket name and file name, and download the file from S3.

 ## Additional Resources